apify/apify-microsoft-power-automate-integration/README.md

    - Replace `YOUR-CONNECTOR-ID` with your actual connector ID (if you already have one, otherwise leave it be)
    - Replace `YOUR-ENVIRONMENT-ID` with your Power Platform environment ID

-   Note: Use the settings file for initial creation/download convenience.
-For ongoing updates, prefer explicit `pac connector update` commands (see below) to avoid re-uploading the icon.

 ## Development Workflow